Democracy, Reform, Harmony: How Indonesia Bounced Back

 Indonesia, the world’s most populous Muslim country and home to 12.7 percent of Muslims globally, is the sixth-biggest emerging market by GDP.
 It has grown faster than other $1 trillion-plus economies save China and India over the past decade as it has combined democracy with economic reform and social harmony.

+The emphasis was reflected when Widodo presided over the ceremony for the inauguration of the world’s tallest Hindu statue (Garuda Vishnu Kencana) in Bali in the presence of the country’s top leaders in September 2018.
 Thousands including former president Megawati Soekarnoputri attended the ceremony for the celebration of Indonesian multiculturalism in Bali, a Hindu enclave.
 Hindus form two percent of the country’s population and 90 percent of them—around 3.4 million—are concentrated in Bali.

+Indonesia is a secular country with full rights for religious minorities.
+It is the world’s third-largest democracy governed by five foundational principles called Pancasila (belief in God, humanitarianism, national unity, democracy, and social justice).
 Indonesia-based Nahdlatul Ulama (Reawakening of the Islamic Scholars), the world’s biggest Islamic organization, has played a key role in promoting social harmony in the country.
 The organization endorses pluralism, the United Nations Charter, and the Universal Declaration of Human Rights.

-Nahdlatul Ulama seeks to promote solidarity and respect among diverse peoples, cultures, and nations by refocusing on the Islamic mandate for love and compassion.
-It embraces spirituality, and cultural traditions, and supports equal citizenship while rejecting the distinction between Muslims and non-Muslims as legal categories.
+Nahdlatul Ulama has sought to develop a new discourse regarding Islamic jurisprudence.
+It has worked to prevent the weaponisation of identity and communal hatred.
+It seeks to promote solidarity and respect among diverse peoples, cultures, and nations by refocusing on the Islamic mandate for love and compassion.
+Nahdlatul Ulama embraces spirituality, and cultural traditions, and supports equal citizenship while rejecting the distinction between Muslims and non-Muslims as legal categories.

-Nahdlatul Ulama embodies Indonesia’s inclusive national ethos, which has been key to Indonesia’s steady growth.
 With Indonesia on the cusp of becoming one of the world’s 10 biggest economies, it has set an example for other nations to follow.

 Leave a Reply